enzo-berry/IAT-hook/README.md

 # IAT-Hook: Learning Windows PE through Import Address Table Hooking

-I started this project in order to learn more about the PE format (windows executables format).
+I started this project in order to learn more about the PE format (windows executable format).

 Here is a little proof of concept of a DLL hooking the MessageBoxA function that is loaded in the USER32.DLL module.